-All Gallatin undergraduate students are invited to submit proposals to request support from the Gallatin Student Resource Fund.
+All Gallatin undergraduate students (excluding seniors graduating in December) are invited to submit proposals to request support from the Gallatin Student Resource Fund.
 Projects can be renewed for a second year contingent upon successful completion and review of the project during its first year.

 Maximum budget per project: Up to $4000

 Examples of projects that could be funded include

 Student research projects that allow a group of students to work together on a project, ideally one intended to have a broader community impact

 Student activities intended to extend learning outside the classroom, such as a community event planned by students in a class

 A student-planned research conference on a topic of interest

 A student publication